IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

 DockerHub](https://hub.docker.com/r/ibmcom/streams-qse) for installation
 instructions.

-## Install the lab
+## Install the tutorial projects
-After you start the Quick Start VM image, you need to install the lab projects, data files, and toolkits.
+After you start the Quick Start VM image, you need to install the needed projects, data files, and toolkits.

 You must have Internet access from your virtual machine (VM).

-To install the lab package on the Linux VM:
+To install the tutorial package on the Linux VM:

-1. From your VM, download the [lab ZIP file](https://github.com/IBMStreams/tutorials/raw/master/OnlineCourse_IntroToStreams/labfiles.zip) (GitHub).
+1. From your VM, download the [tutorial ZIP file](https://github.com/IBMStreams/tutorials/raw/master/OnlineCourse_IntroToStreams/labfiles.zip) (GitHub).
 Then, extract the files.
 2. Extract the files to streamsadmin home folder.